YottaDB/YDBDoc/ProgGuide/functions.rst

 * If the variable has a value but no descendants, $DATA() returns 1.
 * If the variable has descendants but no value, $DATA() returns 10.
 * If the variable has a value and descendants, $DATA() returns 11.
-* $ZDATA() extends $DATA() to reflects the current alias state of the lvn or name argument to identify alias and alias container variables.
+* $ZDATA() extends $DATA() to reflect the current alias state of the lvn or name argument to identify alias and alias container variables.
 For more information, refer to “$ZDATA()”.

 The following table summarizes $DATA() return values.